Nels27/CREUProjects/lab.md

 ![Image](pics/Dr_Vela.jpg)

 Associate Professor in the Electrical and Computer Engineering Department.
-A Mexico City native, he graduated from California Institute of Technology after completing his Bachelor's of Science degree in 1998 and getting his doctorate in 2003.
+A Mexico City native, he graduated from the California Institute of Technology after completing his Bachelor's of Science degree in 1998 and getting his doctorate in 2003.
 His field of research for his doctorate was geometric nonlinear control androbotics.

 Upon completing his doctorate, he pursued post-doctoral research in the computer vison field and became a member of the Georgia Tech ECE Faculty in 2005.